madang/pyra/README.md

 News aggregator in python

-[current todo in progress]: get search results as strings
+[current todo in progress]: learn to get more than 4 results per API request (if fail just parse the darn thing)

+* get search results as strings

 * a plan for the politics topic
 	0) Read site list from a file